Australian and New Zealand Society for Blood Transfusion (ANZSBT) Framework

 The ANZSBT 2013 publication Extended Life Plasma: A Framework for Preparation, Storage and Use1outlines the validation requirements for laboratories wanting to implement the use of ELP.
 The first edition of the publication formed the basis for implementing the protocol at the RCH.

 “Validation testing wasn’t as onerous as we thought it would be.
-Once we engaged our Coagulation team and Bacteriology department in the project, all we needed to do was decide on a number of units that we wanted to test so that we could compare our data (factor levels and sterility testing) to that published by the Blood Service.
-We decided on testing at least 30 units as we didn’t want to waste too many bags of plasma but we wanted to sample a number plasma donations that was comparable to the number the Blood service tested.
+Once we engaged our Coagulation team and Bacteriology department in the project, all we needed to do was decide on a number of units that we wanted to test so that we could compare our data (factor levels and sterility testing) to that published by the Australian Red Cross Lifeblood (Lifeblood).
+We decided on testing at least 30 units as we didn’t want to waste too many bags of plasma but we wanted to sample a number plasma donations that was comparable to the number the Lifeblood tested.

 Note, the second edition of the framework, which was published after we completed our validation study, states that transfusion laboratories may elect to validate their processes by performing sterility testing and/or measuring coagulation factor levels on expired units of ELP, but that the testing was not specifically required.– Mary, Blood Bank Senior Scientist